24/7 Emergency Service

 Certified Fire Pump Inspection, Testing & Maintenance

-Fire pumps ensure sufficient water pressure for standpipe and sprinkler systems—critical for high-rises and buildings with low municipal water pressure.
-During a fire, the pump activates and provides the required flow and pressure for firefighting operations.
+Fire pumps ensure sufficient water pressure for standpipe and sprinkler systems—critical for high-rise buildings and facilities with low municipal water pressure.
+During a fire event, the pump activates automatically to provide the required flow and pressure for firefighting operations.

-Fire pump inspection, testing, and maintenance must comply with NFPA 20, NFPA 25, the B.C.
+Otis Fire Protection provides certified fire pump inspection, testing, and maintenance services in full compliance with NFPA 20, NFPA 25, the B.C.
 Fire Code, and municipal bylaws.
-Otis Fire Protection’s certified pump technicians provide full inspection, performance testing, maintenance, troubleshooting, and documentation.
+If you are searching for fire pump inspection near me, our experienced technicians deliver accurate testing, documentation, and corrective support.

 Weekly Fire Pump Inspection Requirements

-NFPA 25 requires weekly visual inspections for both electric and diesel fire pumps.
+NFPA 25 requires weekly visual inspections for electric and diesel fire pumps as part of ongoing system reliability and readiness.

 Weekly Visual Inspection (General)

-• Fuel piping (for diesel pumps) is in proper condition
+• Fuel piping (for diesel pumps) in proper condition

-• Electrical control and power wiring connections are tight
+• Electrical control and power wiring connections secure

 Weekly Visual Inspection (Controller & System)